What are Flashes and Floaters?

 Flashes and floaters are very common and experiencing one or both at some point in your life shouldn’t be a source of anxiety.
 These occurrences are generally harmless, but it’s important to understand what to look for to identify when flashes and floaters could be signs of a more severe eye condition.

 Eye floaters appear as tiny spots or threads in your vision — almost like there’s a speck of dust slowly crossing your vision field — and are the result of debris moving through the vitreous fluid between the lens and the retina.
 Symptoms of floaters can include:

-- Spots or threads that move when you move your eyes, so they are difficult to focus on
+- Spots or threads moving when you move your eyes

-- Spots or threads that are especially noticeable when looking at light backgrounds
+- Spots that are very noticeable on light backgrounds

 - Slight shadows over your vision in certain types of light